J-K-FlipFlop/BlackwaterBallardsDeProj/README.md

 Using the relevant IAM user access key and secret access key stored in the .env file (see Installation guide), uses boto3 to access aws secrets manager and returns a dictionary containing the totesys connection information.
 This process is done in the get_secret function.
 Throws an error if cannot get a connection to the secrets manager.

 #### handler
 Contains only 1 function, lambda_handler, which takes a boto3 session as an argument.
 Using a hard-coded list of table names from the Totesys Database (can be done programatically if need be), for each table in the database, uses the write_csv_to_s3 utility function to write the table data to the specified bucket.
 The table name is written in as part of the file path to the relevant storage location in the bucket.
-The function prints a success message if successful, or prints an error message if unsuccessful.
+The function logs a success message if successful, or logs an error message if unsuccessful, and returns the message given.

 #### utils
 The utils file contains all of the utility functions needed to run the code.
-It contains 5 functions; sql_security, convert_table_to_dict, write_to_s3, write_csv_to_s3 and update_data_in_bucket.
+It contains 4 functions; sql_security, convert_table_to_dict, write_csv_to_s3 and update_data_in_bucket.

 The function sql_security takes a table name as an argument.
 It then connects to the Totesys database using the connect_to_db function, and selects all the table names from the database.
 As pg8000 attaches many other methods here, the table names are then filtered to give only the wanted values.
 If the entered table name is in the list of programatically generated table names, the function returns the table name.
 If not, the function returns a DatabaseError.